 Why?
 Well, since they came off the production line in 1957, our five little Kiddicraft Miniature cigarette packs have journeyed all the way from England to where we currently live in Western New York.
 And it just so happens that Fisher Price’s headquarters are located in East Aurora, New York—just a little over an hour’s drive from our home.

-So it seems that our Kiddicraft Miniatures, which Henry gave us so we could figure out where they came from, have followed the same journey as Harry Fisher Page’s company.
+So it seems that our Kiddicraft Miniatures, which Henry gave me to figure out where they came from, have followed the same journey as Harry Fisher Page’s company.
 A journey from England, across the ocean, to Western New York—a journey that makes me think that perhaps it’s equally as important to figure out where something belongs, as it is to figure out where it came from. 😉

-We are grateful to Henry for entrusting us with these tiny treasures and allowing us to help them find their way home.
+I am grateful to Henry for entrusting me with these tiny treasures and allowing me to help them find their way home.
 Thanks Henry!